rmcgibbo/OpenMM-tools/README.md

 ============
 _Additional Tools for the OpenMM toolkit for molecular simulation_

-- `WebReporter`: A reporter object that plots summary statistics dynamically (as they're computed) in your browser using `tornado`, websockets, and the google charts API.
+- `WebReporter`: A reporter object that plots summary statistics LIVE (as they're computed) in your browser using tornado, websockets, and the google charts API.

 ![Screenshot](http://i.imgur.com/IX3ryiN.png)